It’s a Kodak Retina with automatic exposure via a selenium meter. Meet the Kodak Retina Automatic III, and read my updated review here.

 Through the 1950s, photographers aspired to well-made rangefinder cameras.
 The Retina was Kodak’s entry into that competitive market.
 But by 1960 the 35mm SLR was supplanting the rangefinder camera atop the heap of aspiration.
 Kodak surely added automatic exposure to the Retina as a way to keep photographers buying just a little bit longer.

-The Automatics’ usage is a little wonky compared to the modern autoexposure standard, but I expect that 1961 buyers weren’t bothered as such things were yet far from settled.
+The Automatics’ usage is a little wonky compared to the modern autoexposure standard.
+I expect that 1961 buyers weren’t bothered as such things were yet far from settled.
 There is no in-viewfinder exposure display — it’s only on the top plate.
 Having to move the camera away from your eye to check aperture is a pain.
 Fortunately, the Automatics won’t let you fire the shutter when it can’t get good exposure at the selected shutter speed.
 So you only need to check the aperture when you’re concerned about depth of field.
-These are also shutter-priority cameras, which feels odd today when aperture-priority autoexposure clearly won that battle (but, of course, lost to programmed autoexposure).
+These are also shutter-priority cameras.

-If you like Kodak Retinas, by the way, I’ve reviewed a bunch of ’em: the Retina Ia (here), the Retina IIa (here), the Retina IIc (here), the Retinette II (here), the Retinette IA (here), and the Retina Reflex IV (here).
+If you like Kodak Retinas, by the way, I’ve reviewed a bunch of ’em.
+Check my reviews of the Retina Ia (here), the Retina IIa (here), the Retina IIc (here), the Retinette II (here), the Retinette IA (here), and the Retina Reflex IV (here).
 Or check out all of my camera reviews here.

-When my test roll (Kodak Gold 200) came back from the processor I ended up reducing exposure in Photoshop by a half stop on most images, as super sunny summer days washed things out.
-I blame the blisteringly bright days because I shot two other rolls of color film in other cameras at about the same time and got similar results from all of them.
+When my test roll (Kodak Gold 200) came back from the processor, the super sunny summer days washed things out.
+I blame blisteringly bright days more than I blame the camera.
+I reduced exposure by half a stop in Photoshop on all of these images.
 Regardless, this was a perfectly pleasant and functional Retina.

 This camera’s design is common to German camera makers of the time, down to the giant, knurled shutter button perched aside the lens board.
 I haven’t enjoyed using those on other cameras for being awkward to reach and having too much travel, but this one was fine on both counts.
 It operated smoothly, too.